Are you a Black American ready to move abroad?

 When you’re there, keep in mind that Black History Month is celebrated in August.
 August was chosen to commemorate the First International Convention of the Negro Peoples of the World, which concluded with a ceremony in Madison Square Garden on August 31, 1920.

+Accra is also known for its welcoming vibe, especially when locals find out you’re from somewhere else and decided to “come home.”
+In fact, you will feel safe and welcome from the moment you arrive.
 As life becomes more threatening to Black people in America, many have chosen and are talking about moving to Ghana to put racism behind them.

 There are more than 3,000 African Americans living in Accra, according to Al Jazeera.
 While it’s true, the grass isn’t always greener on the other side, many Black Americans will tell you they feel safe and free in Ghana.
-It’s a reason why Stevie Wonder, Dave Chappelle, and so many other celebrities are looking to relocate or buy a second home in Ghana.
+It’s a reason why Stevie Wonder, Dave Chappelle and so many other celebrities are looking to relocate or buy a second home in Ghana.

 No one wants to leave America and be uncomfortable somewhere else.
 That’s why we present to you Panama City, Panama.
+The city is regarded as a relatively safe city, especially in the more affluent neighborhoods and areas popular with expats.

 Panama City is also a great place to live comfortably for less than $1,100 per month.

 Speaking of safety, Thailand is a place where you don’t have to worry about your safety as a Black traveler.
-You will have access to some of the most beautiful white-sand beaches, breathtaking scenery, mouth-watering cuisine, and more.
+You will have access to some of the most beautiful white-sand beaches, breathtaking scenery, mouth-watering cuisine and more.
 You can be in the moment, and not fear for your life just by existing.

 Spain has one of the lowest costs of living in Western Europe.
 When you combine that with the fact that there’s a successful and thriving expat community, Barcelona is a great place for those of you considering relocating.